deaneyang/blog/_posts/2022-06-05-ExponentialFunction.md

 </p>

 <p>
 Below is an alternative approach that I think elucidates how the exponential function of both real and imaginary numbers arise and why exponential of an imaginary number has a geometric interpretation.
 The explanation below requires only basic calculus.
-A rigorous discussion requires the basics of when a power series converges.
+No knowledge of differential equations is needed.
+The appendix provides a rigorous discussion showing how to use power series to solve a simple ordinary differential equation.
+The uniqueness of the solution follows from basic properties of the integral.
 </p>

 ### Exponential function of a real number